Haden Hill House Museum and Haden Old Hall

 Haden Old Hall opening times.

 Haden Old Hall is open for special events, activities and open days throughout the year.
-Call the house for more information on next open days or click our what's on page.
+Call the house for more information on next open days or go to our what's on page.

 In the picture